This story was originally published in April 2019, and updated in August 2023.

 An Atlas of American Gun Violence

 It’s an axiom of the pro-gun movement that mass shooters target “gun-free zones.”
 According to that logic, the presence of armed guards should deter shooters.
-President Donald Trump embraced that reasoning in a post-Parkland statement on school safety.
+Former President Donald Trump embraced that reasoning in a post-Parkland statement on school safety.

 Investigating America’s gun violence crisis